Mangrove: Root microbiome

 Mangrove roots harbour a repertoire of microbial taxa that contribute to important ecological functions in mangrove ecosystems.
-Similar to typical terrestrial plants, mangroves depend upon mutually beneficial interactions with microbial communities.
-In particular, microbes residing in developed roots could help mangroves transform nutrients into usable forms prior to plant assimilation.
+Like typical terrestrial plants, mangroves depend upon mutually beneficial interactions with microbial communities.
+In particular, microbes residing in developed roots could help mangroves transform nutrients into usable forms before plant assimilation.
 These microbes also provide mangroves phytohormones for suppressing phytopathogens or helping mangroves withstand heat and salinity.
 In turn, root-associated microbes receive carbon metabolites from the plant via root exudates, thus close associations between the plant and microbes are established for their mutual benefits.

-The taxonomic class level shows that most Proteobacteria were reported to come from Gammaproteobacterial followed by Deltaproteobacteria and Alphaproteobacteria.
-The diverse function and the phylogenic variation of Gammaproteobacteria which consisted of orders such as Alteromonadales and Vibrionales are found in marineand coastal regions and are high in abundance in mangrove sediments functioning as nutrient recyclers.
+The taxonomic class level shows that most Proteobacteria were reported to come from Gammaproteobacteria, followed by Deltaproteobacteria and Alphaproteobacteria.
+The diverse function and the phylogenic variation of Gammaproteobacteria, which consisted of orders such as Alteromonadales and Vibrionales, are found in marine and coastal regions and are high in abundance in mangrove sediments functioning as nutrient recyclers.
 Members of Deltaproteobacteria found in mangrove soil are mostly sulfur-related, consisting of Desulfobacterales, Desulfuromonadales, Desulfovibrionales, and Desulfarculales among others.

 Highly diverse microbial communities (mainly bacteria and fungi) have been found to inhabit and function in mangrove roots.
 For example, diazotrophic bacteria in the vicinity of mangrove roots could perform biological nitrogen fixation, which provides 40–60% of the total nitrogen required by mangroves; the soil attached to mangrove roots lacks oxygen but is rich in organic matter, providing an optimal microenvironment for sulfate-reducing bacteria and methanogens, ligninolytic, cellulolytic, and amylolytic fungi are prevalent in the mangrove root environment; rhizosphere fungi could help mangroves survive in waterlogged and nutrient-restricted environments.
-These studies have provided increasing evidences to support the importance of root-associated bacteria and fungi for mangrove growth and health.
+These studies have provided increasing evidence to support the importance of root-associated bacteria and fungi for mangrove growth and health.